cs1302uga/cs1302-tutorials/emacs/emacs.md

 In Emacs, there are special key bindings for navigation that can (and should) be used instead of the standard arrow keys so that your hands rarely have a need to leave the main part of the keyboard.
+If this sounds intimidating, then try not to worry; the arrow keys still work.
 The more time you spend in the main area of the keyboard, the more productive you can be when programming.

 | Binding   | Action                                                                 |